MicrosoftDocs/cpp-docs/CONTRIBUTING.md

 ## Contributor license agreement

 You must sign the [Contribution License Agreement (CLA)](LICENSE) before your PR is merged.
-This is a one-time requirement for projects in docs.microsoft.com.
+This is a one-time requirement for projects on Microsoft Docs.
 You can read more about [Contribution License Agreements (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 You don't have to sign the agreement up-front.
 You can clone, fork, and submit your PR as usual.
 When your PR is created, it is classified by a CLA bot.
 If the change is trivial (for example, you fixed a typo), then the PR is labeled with CLA-not-required.
 Otherwise, it's classified as CLA-required.
 Once you signed the CLA, the current and all future pull requests are labeled as CLA-signed.